-During the programme you’ll have the opportunity to work alongside experienced professionals in a range of areas across Wellcome.
-These include funding, policy, finance, investments, public engagement, communications and operations.
+You’ll have the opportunity to work alongside experienced professionals in a range of areas across Wellcome.
+These include funding, policy, investments, public engagement, communications and operations.

 There are two different streams in our graduate programme:

-As an independent global charity we fund our grants and other activities from an £18bn investments portfolio – not from donations.
+As an independent global charity we fund our grants and other activities from a £26 billion investment portfolio.

 You can apply if you: